makinacorpus/makina-states/doc/usage/lxc/install_template.rst

 Mount your origin partition
 ++++++++++++++++++++++++++++++++
-When you have this partition,, first ensure that it is mounted, and it has a relevant entry on your ``/etc/fstab`` for it to be mounted at boot time.
+When you have this partition, first ensure that it is mounted, and it has a relevant entry on your ``/etc/fstab`` for it to be mounted at boot time.

 For example, Imagine that you have mounted your data partition in ``/home``,